JackFed/sign-up-form/README.md

 Sign up form

-Simple HTML CSS wireframe to practice basics of CSS.
+Simple HTML and CSS wireframe to practice basics of CSS.

 View at https://jackfed.github.io/sign-up-form/